choi-b/PythonDS_handbook_JakeVanderPlas_notes/README.md

 Visit Jake VanderPlas's Github at https://github.com/jakevdp/PythonDataScienceHandbook for more information.
 #### The data that he uses can be accessed here : https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/data/
 ##### Some data may be missing and may need to be downloaded from other sources.
-This was one of the reasons, I skipped many examples on my notes.
+This was one of the reasons I skipped many examples on my notes.